 You can walk to the Warehouse District from Hon-Kawagoe Station in about 10 to 15 minutes.
-From Kawagoe Station, it takes around 25 minutes, and from Kawagoe-shi Station about 20 minutes.
+From Kawagoe Station, the walk takes around 25 minutes, and from Kawagoe-shi Station, about 20 minutes.

 Kawagoe Warehouse District